-The amendments are effective for transactions for annual reporting periods beginning on or after April 1, 2021.
+The amendments are effective for annual periods beginning on or after January 1, 2023 and are required to be applied prospectively.
 The Credit Union is currently assessing the impact of these amendments on its consolidated financial statements.

 IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors